ZackAkil/stateful-object-tracking/README.md

 ## V1 results
 with a simple image-2-image mask model with the blob bounding huristic trained on less than 15 full res images, the perfornace was amazing:

-The surpisingly robust training curves given the input resolution and only 13 training images:
+The surpisingly robust training curves given the input resolution of (700,400,3) and only 13 training images:
 ---
 ![](v1_15/v1_15_training_curve.png)